 Disclaimer: This is not an article about postpartum depression.
-I cannot speak to that experience, and offer you support and encouragement in finding the help and love you need to get you through.
-This is an article about fighting off a milder and more common form of postpartum emotions, baby blues.
+I cannot speak to that experience and offer you support and encouragement in finding the help and love you need to get you through.
+This article is about fighting off a milder and more common form of postpartum emotions, baby blues.

-As I was rocking my 6-day-old son in his nursery, him screaming and me crying I remember thinking back to how ignorant I had been in my idea of how ideal the first few days home would be with a newborn.
-It was one of those water shed moments in motherhood.
-I was sitting in the dark thinking, “I am not going to make it out of this alive.
+As I was rocking my 6-day-old son in his nursery, him screaming and me crying, I remember thinking back to how ignorant I had been in believing that the first few days home with a newborn would be ideal.
+It was one of those watershed moments in motherhood.
+I was sitting in the dark, thinking, “I am not going to make it out of this alive.
 What was I thinking?!
-I can’t do this; I am so not cut out for this!”
-No one talks about the tough stuff after delivery, we just talk about the cute clothes, and baby showers, and names.
-I was left to rock a very unhappy baby, with no clue as to what I was doing, and had very little help.
+I can’t do this.
+I am so not cut out for this!”
+No one talks about this kind of tough stuff after delivery.
+We just talk about cute clothes, baby showers, and baby names.
+I was left to rock an unhappy baby with no clue what I was doing and very little help.

-I have my babies in the dead of winter and in Michigan.
+I had my babies in the dead of winter in Michigan.
 That can be a really lonely time.
-The roads are horrible, it is so cold to even go outside your face hurts, and the sun—as a general rule—may not show up for days at a time.
-I would be waiting at the door like a puppy for my husband to come home every day and yet when he was there I was snapping at him or crying.
-I felt out of control and it made me feel super anxious.
-Night would come and I could feel the anxiety creeping up, it literally felt like I was choking on it.
+The roads are horrible, and it is so cold your face hurts when you go outside.
+And the sun—as a general rule—may not show up for days at a time.
+I would be waiting at the door for my husband to come home every day.
+Yet when he was there, I was snapping at him or crying.
+I felt out of control, and it made me feel super anxious.
+The night would come, and I could feel the anxiety creeping in.
+It felt like I was choking on it.

-I decided I could not live like this for the rest of my life or I was going to be a miserable wife and mom.
+I decided I could not live like this for the rest of my life, or I would be a miserable wife and mom.

-It was a few days after my delivery that I realized why the night time got so incredibly hard for me.
-I would spike a fever every evening and I noticed my milk was coming in.
-Once I realized it was baby blues, my body and hormones trying to get back to normal, I felt a lot better knowing that I actually wasn’t going to cry every evening for the rest of my life.
-It gave me freedom to just cry it out for a few minutes than try to fight it.
-I would also sometimes go walk around Meijer for awhile while my husband kept the baby at home, being in a brightly lit store with lots of other people made me feel better.
+A few days after my delivery, I realized why the nighttime got so incredibly hard for me.
+I would spike a fever every evening and noticed my milk was coming in.
+I soon realized it was baby blues.
+My body and hormones are trying to get back to normal.
+I felt a lot better knowing that I wasn’t going to cry every evening for the rest of my life.
+It gave me the freedom to cry it out for a few minutes rather than try to fight it.
+I would also sometimes walk around a store for an hour while my husband stayed home with the baby.
+Being in a brightly lit store with many other people made me feel better.

-Being cooped up in the house and having my husband or Facebook as my only source of social interaction was not going to help my baby blues.
-But luckily at the same time our church started a moms group.
-It was a life saver!
-They provided free child care, snacks, and even though it was every other week I began to live for those meetings and the freedom I felt getting out of the house for an hour and a half.
-I would recommend a moms group to any mom.
+Being cooped up in the house and having my husband or Instagram as my only source of social interaction was not helping my baby blues.
+But luckily, at the same time, our church started a mom’s group.
+It was a lifesaver!
+Free child care and snacks every other week, and I began to live for those meetings and the freedom I felt getting out of the house for an hour and a half.
+I would recommend a mom’s group to any mom.
 Find a group that meets at a library or community center, and try to get out and interact face to face with other moms.
 I also read a lot and began journaling.

 I would write down what I was grateful for that day.
-Even though it may have been a truly awful day, I could still look at that day and find something to be grateful for.
+Even though it may have been an awful day, I could still find something to be thankful for.

-I thought I was super self-less before having my son and I found out really fast how untrue that actually was.
-I was no longer able to eat when I wanted to, use the bathroom when I wanted too, shower, sleep, or start dinner when I wanted too.
-I would think about a fun outing the three of us could do and it never failed—we would leave that event with two of us crying and my husband looking defeated.
+Before having my son, I thought I was super selfless.
+I found out fast how untrue that was.
+I could no longer eat or use the bathroom when I wanted to.
+Showering, sleeping, or starting dinner was never easy anymore.
+When we would attempt a fun outing the three of us could do, it never failed—we would leave that event with two of us crying and my husband looking defeated.

-Looking back now those times hold such a special place in my heart because I wish I could go back and just give my past self a hug.
-I would tell myself that the baby blues will pass quickly and to enjoy the newness of being a mom.
-I would tell her that those chores and outings can wait; this new baby is what is important right now and sometimes that means missing out on events or a perfectly clean house, but that ultimately, you’re not missing out.
+Looking back at those times, they hold such a special place in my heart now.
+I wish I could go back and hug my past self.
+I would tell myself that the baby blues will pass quickly and enjoy the newness of being a mom.
+I’d say to her that those chores and outings can wait.
+This new baby is important right now, and sometimes that means missing out on events or a perfectly clean house, but ultimately, you’re not missing out.

 You are just beginning this incredible new journey.

 It is overwhelming, it is hard, and it is exhausting.
-But it is rewarding, and worth it.
+But it is rewarding and worth it.
 Slow down, learn as you go, and remember this is YOUR journey with YOUR kids.
-You are not supposed to be “that kids” mom, you are your kids mom, and that is entirely on purpose.
-Give yourself some grace, and for goodness sake, take care of you.
-You are the only mom they have and they need you to be best version you can be.
+You are not supposed to be “that kid’s” mom.
+You are your kid’s mom, and that is entirely on purpose.
+Give yourself some grace, and for goodness sake, take care of yourself.
+You are the only mom they have, and they need you to be the best version you can be.
 So, go on a date, take a bath, or light a candle you enjoy.
 It doesn’t have to be extravagant things to make a difference.
-Use little moment’s everyday to do something for you, and it will help those baby blues go away, until they are just a distant memory of a very tired life you once knew.
+Use little moments every day to do something for you, and it will help those baby blues go away until they are just a distant memory of a very tiring life you once knew.